BehnamBeiki/duplicutter/README.md

 #### A minimalistic card game written in ES6 using Phaser 3

-The first duplicated card wins!
+The first duplicated card cuts the game!

 # Setup